AmrGamal13/TrivagoChallenge/README.md

  6. Using TestNg for assertions
  7. Reading from Properties files for storing environment variables
 _________
+## Automation Limitation:
+* Title of the search results for some countries aren’t displaying sometimes such as Brazil
+* no href for some links in the home page، javascript value in the href
+* hard to automate the visual testing for the alignments of the texts and the images in the articles
+_________
 ## Structure of Project:
 ### 1- src/main/java
   * pages Package includes the designated pages of trivago magazine